By Last Updated: June 11th, 2026

 opal tip

 The price for a one-hour private ash scattering service on a boat with five family members present can cost as little as $1,000, a fraction of what a traditional funeral costs.
 Most providers offer extras, such as catering, longer times, and the ability to accommodate large groups.
-Unwitnessed ash scattering services range from $200 – $350 in areas like Los Angeles and Orange County.
+You may also opt for unwitnessed ash scattering services, which typically range from $200 – $350 in areas like Los Angeles and Orange County.”

-We recommend an internet search to find providers and that you read their Google and Yelp reviews.
+We recommend searching the Internet for providers and reading their Google and Yelp reviews.
 Our blog on yacht scattering memorials profiles five providers and the various types of services they offer.
+Contact us to learn more about our direct cremation and ash scattering options.

 Scattering Ashes in the Air